777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/phase_jitter.svg
    :align: center
    :target: ../_images/phase_jitter.svg
+   :alt: QPSK with phase jitter generated or simulated in Python

 You could even combine phase noise with AWGN to get the full experience:

 .. image:: ../_images/phase_jitter_awgn.svg
    :align: center
    :target: ../_images/phase_jitter_awgn.svg
+   :alt: QPSK with AWGN noise and phase jitter generated or simulated in Python

 We're going to stop at this point.
 If we wanted to see what the QPSK signal looked like in the time domain, we would need to generate multiple samples per symbol (in this exercise we just did 1 sample per symbol).
 You will learn why you need to generate multiple samples per symbol once we discuss pulse shaping.
 The Python exercise in the :ref:`pulse-shaping-chapter` chapter will continue where we left off here.